 The Northern California chapter of PEAK Grantmaking is pleased to present “Tying Grant Practices to Foundation Values” with Aimee Bruederle and Brooke Treadwell, grants officers at the William and Flora Hewlett Foundation.

-This interactive session explores the steps the Hewlett Foundation took to define their Philosophy of Grant Practice and how it became a tool to foster alignment between Hewlett’s Guiding Principles and the foundation’s day-to-day policies and practices related to grantmaking.
+This interactive session explores the steps that the Hewlett Foundation took to define their Philosophy of Grant Practice and how it became a tool to foster alignment between Hewlett’s Guiding Principles and the foundation’s day-to-day policies and practices related to grantmaking.
 Participants will have the opportunity to design a similar step-by-step process to fit the context of their organization and to align grantmaking practices with their values.
 Participants will map out when and how this process could unfold and from whom they could seek buy-in.
 Participants will leave this session prepared to start a conversation at their foundation about creating greater alignment between their organizational values and grantmaking practices.

 - How to navigate common constraints foundations face as they seek to align grantmaking practice and values